cseanburns/research-notebook/source/about/index.markdown

 been pushed to the site.
 All revisions are hosted on [GitHub][1], where past instances of a post or page may be viewed.

+I'm in the process of evaluating whether I want to add a commenting system to this site (e.g., disqus), and if so, which commenting system.
+In the meantime, if you would like to respond to any of my posts, please feel free to email me (sean.burns@uky.edu) or ping me on twitter (@burnscsb).

 [1]: http://github.com/seancsb/research-notebook